Idnan-Haider/ih-ng-packages/projects/ih-ng-css-utility/README.md

 - Set CSS dynamically on run time.
 - No need of bootstrap, tailwind, css file, scss functions, or material utility classes

+## Available Utility Directives

+- [ihPM](./src/lib/directives/padding-margin.directive.ts) For setting padding and margin
+- [ihBR](./src/lib/directives/border-radius.directive.ts) For setting border radius

+### Other utilities are in Queue, Hopefully, you'll get 2 utilities per minor version they are coming on every weekend.

 ## How to Install

 `npm i ih-ng-css-utility` or `pnpm add ih-ng-css-utility`